polytypic/JoinCML/README.md

   synchronization.
-* JoinCML is better suited to impure languages than TE, because synchronization does not require running arbitrary code and thus there is no danger of performing side-effects that cannot be unrolled.
+* JoinCML is better suited to impure languages than TE, because synchronization does not require running arbitrary code and thus there is no danger of performing side-effects that cannot be rolled back.

 At this point JoinCML is vaporware.